Write Your Business Plan

 - Lenders and investors may request more information after reviewing this type of plan

 Traditional Business Plan Format

-A traditional business plan is a good choice if you’re detail-oriented, want a comprehensive plan, or plan to request funding from traditional sources.
+When you write your business plan, a traditional business plan is a good choice if you’re detail-oriented, want a comprehensive plan, or plan to request funding from traditional sources.
 Even if you choose a traditional business plan template, you don’t have to follow it exactly.
 Instead, use the sections that make the most sense for your business and your own needs.
 Traditional business plans have some combination of the following nine sections.